AlasdairWilkins/codenames/app/README.md

 The `.test.js` / `.spec.js` files (or the `__tests__` folders) can be located at any depth under the `src` top level folder.

 We recommend to put the test files (or `__tests__` folders) next to the code they are testing so that relative imports appear shorter.
-For example, if `App.test.js` and `App.js` are in the same folder, the test just needs to `import App from './App'` instead of a long relative path.
+For example, if `Game.test.js` and `Game.jss` are in the same folder, the test just needs to `import Game from './Game'` instead of a long relative path.
 Colocation also helps find tests more quickly in larger projects.

 ### Command Line Interface